Jeffrey Lam

-Jeffrey Lam Kin-fung, GBM, GBS, JP (林健鋒; born 23 October 1951 in Hong Kong) is a non-official member of the Executive Council (Exco) and member of the Legislative Council (Legco), representing the Commercial (First) functional constituency.
-He is currently the vice-chairman of the pro-business pro-Beijing Business and Professionals Alliance for Hong Kong (BPA).
+Jeffrey Lam Kin-fung, GBM, GBS, JP (林健鋒; born 23 October 1951) is a Hong Kong politician who served as non-official member of the Executive Council (Exco).
+He was previously a member of the Legislative Council (Legco), representing the Commercial (First) functional constituency, from 2004 to 2025.

 Education

 Lam attended St. Joseph's College (class of 1969) and graduated in Mechanical Engineering from Tufts University in the United States.

 Career

 He is managing director of Forward Winsome Industries, a toy manufacturer.
 He is also a General committee member of the Hong Kong General Chamber of Commerce and the Federation of Hong Kong Industries.

 In the 2004 Legislative Council election, he represented the Liberal Party to run in the Commercial (First) functional constituency whose electors were the members of the Hong Kong General Chamber of Commerce, as incumbent James Tien, chairman of the Liberal Party, ran for direct election in the New Territories East.
 Lam has since held the seat.

 As a long-term member of the Liberal Party, he was nominated to be party chairman following the resignation of James Tien after the latter's defeat in the 2008 Legislative Council election in September 2008.

 In October 2012 after the Legislative Council election, Lam co-founded the pro-business Business and Professionals Alliance for Hong Kong (BPA) and became vice-chairman.
 On 17 October 2012, he was appointed non-official member of the Executive Council of Hong Kong by Chief Executive Leung Chun-ying.

 In February 2022, Lam told SCMP that he would be attending the 2022 Two Sessions, as a Hong Kong delegate.

 In November 2022, Lam went to Thailand and summarized his visit as clarifying that there is no more quarantine when arriving in Hong Kong, and that the city's brain drain is not as bad as someone had earlier thought.

+Lam retired as member of the Legislative Council in 2025 amidst a massive wave of retirement.